varunrsekar/k8s-dra-driver/CONTRIBUTING.md

-# Contribute to the NVIDIA Kubernetes DRA Driver
+# Contribute to the NVIDIA DRA Driver for GPUs

-Want to hack on the NVIDIA Kubernetes DRA Driver Project?
+Want to hack on the NVIDIA DRA Driver for GPUs?
 Awesome!
 We only require you to sign your work, the below section describes this!

 ## Sign your work